T. S. Stribling: Novels

 Birthright was a major departure for Stribling from his pulp adventure stories.
 It is a social critique of not only the discriminatory practices of the South, but in all of America.
-He notes the social rules, taboos and racial laws of the South that oppressed blacks, such as Jim Crow laws and the Tennessee-initiated Segregation Seating Act for Railroad Cars (1881).
-Blacks entering the state were required to leave the general cars and move to the segregated car, generally in poorer condition and location on the train.
+He notes the social rules, taboos and racial laws of the South, such as Jim Crow laws and the Tennessee-initiated Segregation Seating Act for Railroad Cars (1881) (blacks entering the state were required to leave the general cars and move to the segregated car, generally in poorer condition).

-This novel also reflects ongoing population movements, such as "The Great Migration" of blacks from the mostly rural South to Northern and Midwestern industrial cities.
+This novel also represents ongoing population movements, such as "The Great Migration" of blacks from the mostly rural South to Northern and Midwestern industrial cities.
 "From 1910 to 1930 between 1.5 million and 2 million African Americans left the South for the industrial cities of the North."
 The Pennsylvania Railroad hired blacks for construction and to work on its rapidly expanding lines across the country.
 Many blacks became Pullman workers, considered a good job at the time.
-World War I had broken out in Europe, and although America had not entered the conflict, it was supplying goods for the war.
+World War I had begun in Europe, and although America had not joined the conflict, it was supplying goods for the war.
 Northern manufacturers recruited Southern black workers to fill the high demand for factory workers.
-In addition, blacks voted with their feet, leaving the South to escape Jim Crow laws and racial violence.
+Additionally, some blacks left the South to escape Jim Crow laws and racial violence.